TheAlexLichter/talk-voidzero-rolldown-squiggleconf-25/slides.md

 <VClicks depth="2">

 * Just (re-)writing JS tooling in Rust **is not enough**
-* How to reduce overhead between JS and Rust (e.g. rollup/rolldown plugins)?
+* How to reduce overhead between JS and Rust (e.g. for Rollup/Rolldown or custom Oxlint plugins)?
 * How to transfer data, AST, and instructions efficiently?
 * How to have interop with other tooling (such as `ts-go`) in other languages?
 * How to make sure people can still write their integrations/plugins in JS and TS?